gregridgeway/R4crim/README.md

 Best viewed at the [R4crim github.io site](https://gregridgeway.github.io/R4crim/)

 These notes form the basis of Penn Criminology's Criminal Justice Data Science course that I've taught since 2014.
-Students code in R to answer questions like "what happens to crime when big movies come out?" and "where are Chicago's crime hotspots?" and "which crimes happen inside LA's gang injunction areas?".
-On the way to answering these questions students learn about regular expressions, SQL, web scraping, parallel processing, geographic data, official data sources (NIBRS, NCVS, ACS), and basic data coding skills.
+Students code in R to answer questions like

+-  What happens to crime when big movies come out?
+-  Where are Chicago's crime hotspots?
+-  Which crimes happen inside LA's gang injunction areas?
+-  If the police shoot someone, do they tranfer them to the nearest hospital?

+On the way to answering these questions students learn about

+-  regular expressions
+-  SQL
+-  web scraping
+-  parallel processing
+-  geographic data
+-  official data sources (NIBRS, NCVS, ACS), and
+-  a lot of basic data coding skills

 Table of contents
 1. [Intro to R](01_Intro_to_R_protests.html) (replacing the older [Intro to R](01-Intro-to-R.html))